 - Junior high school educators can lead activities about force, electricity or sound with help from the Design Squad Teacher’s Guide, based on the Design Squad Nation TV series.

-- Students of all ages will enjoy watching the PBS TV show NOVA scienceNow, and the new website NOVA Education features a blog and other resources that can help educators tie videos into their lessons.
+- Students of all ages will enjoy watching the PBS TV show NOVA scienceNow, and NOVA Education features resources that can help educators tie videos into their lessons.

 Encourage high school students interested in engineering degrees to explore the Engineer Your Path